Is Seafood Boil Cajun Or Creole?

 • Cajun Crawfish Boil: This is the quintessential Cajun seafood boil.
 Fresh crawfish are boiled with potatoes, corn, sausage, and a medley of spices like cayenne pepper, paprika, and garlic.
 It’s usually served with the head still on, so you can suck out the rich, flavorful juices.

-• Cajun Crab Boil: Larger crabs are sometimes the star of a Cajun seafood boil, simmered in a spicy broth with potatoes, corn, and sausage.
+• Cajun Crab Boil: Larger crabs are sometimes the star of a seafood boil, simmered in a spicy broth with potatoes, corn, and sausage.
 The seasoning is robust and bold, making for a flavorful and satisfying dish.

 Signature Creole Seafood Boil Dishes